We’re partnering with The Works Museum and Stages Theatre Company to bring some of their favorite camps to Minnesota Children’s Museum!

 The Works Museum

-These hands-on camps will explore science and engineering topics like robotics, carpentry, flying objects, architecture and more.
+These hands-on engineering and design camps explore topics like robotics, carpentry, flying objects, architecture and more.
 Weekly camps with The Works Museum run Monday through Thursday, with sessions available in the morning and afternoon.
-Limited single-day camps are available in late June and early July.
+Limited one-day camps are available in late June and early July.

 Stages Theatre Company

 Explore the performing arts while using your “actor tools” (body, voice and imagination) to create characters and solve problems.
-All camps with Stages Theatre Company will run Monday through Friday.
+Most camps with Stages Theatre Company run Monday through Friday, with the exception of the week of June 15.
 Families are invited on the last day of camp to a sharing of skills learned throughout the week.

-MEMBER DISCOUNT: Museum members save 10% by using code MCM2025 at registration.
+MEMBER DISCOUNT: Museum members save 10% by using code MCM2026 at registration.

 TUITION ASSISTANCE: Need-based tuition assistance for camps is available for those that qualify.
 To apply, please submit the respective application directly to Stages Theatre Company or The Works Museum